thepeopleseason/planechase/README.md

 - URL Parameters
   - `remote=1` : enables only remote-friendly planes
   - `edh=1` : enables EDH-friendly planes
-  - `size=2` : change the radius of visible/recycled planes on the eternities map
+  - `size=2` : change the radius of visible/recycled planes on the eternities map.
+Default radius is 3, maximum 3.

 TODO
 ----